OHS-Hosting-Infrastructure/complaint-tracker/terraform/README.md

     # follow temporary authorization code prompts
     # select the desired OHS org and complaint tracker environment space

-    # create a service instance that can log in with just a username and password
+    # create a space deployer service instance that can log in with just a username and password
     # the value of < SPACE-NAME > should be `ct-stage` or `ct-prod` depending on where you are working
     # the value for < SERVICE-NAME > can be anything, although we recommend
     # something that communicates the purpose of the deployer